Ignition Interlock Violation Defense

 There are numerous problems related to the BAIID in addition to false positive readings.
 The interlock ignition device must be calibrated frequently in order to maintain accuracy, and the driver is responsible for such maintenance.
 The driver is also responsible to pay for the device.
 In addition, the driver sometimes must retest while the car is moving or it will stop, causing traffic congestion and accidents.
 These and other issues can result in false results and even other traffic violations.

 Free Consultation with a Grabel & Associates Lawyer

 Depending on the nature of the alleged violation, the BAIID may be on your car longer or you may lose your driving privileges altogether.
 Our law firm works with experts in the field to determine whether the violations against you resulted from incorrect calibration or malfunction.
-If a false positive or malfunction leads to revocation of your driving privileges after a DUI or OUI trial, you will be able to defend yourself at a DAAD/DLAD hearing (Driver Assessment and Appeal Division, a division of Michigan Secretary of State).
-We have a record of success at DAAD/DLAD hearings after false positives or malfunctions of BAIIDs.
+If a false positive or malfunction leads to revocation of your driving privileges after a DUI or OUI trial, you will be able to defend yourself at a Office of Hearings and Administrative Oversight hearing.
+We have a record of success at driver's license hearings after false positives or malfunctions of BAIIDs.

 Contact Our Michigan Law Firm

-Contact our law firm to learn how our law firm can help you at a DAAD/DLAD hearing after an alleged interlock device violation.
-We help clients throughout Michigan with all issues related to DAAD/DLAD hearings.
+Contact our law firm to learn how our law firm can help you at a driver's license hearing after an alleged interlock device violation.
+We help clients throughout Michigan with all issues related to driver's license hearings.